westerndigitalcorporation/zonedstorage.io/docs/linux/overview.md

 ## ZBD Support Restrictions

-In order to keep changes to the block layer code to a mimimum, various existing features of the block layer were reused (for instance, automatic splitting of IOs on LBA boundaries implemented for software RAID is one example of this reuse).
+In order to keep changes to the block layer code to a minimum, various existing features of the block layer were reused (for instance, automatic splitting of IOs on LBA boundaries implemented for software RAID is one example of this reuse).
 Kernel components that are not compatible with the behavior of zoned